Consistent rail rules and streamlined processes

 While many of these competencies overlap, they are not mutually recognised — so workers often need to retrain in skills they already have when moving between jobs or networks.
 This includes learning different rules, terminology, hand signals and signage.

-Through the National Rail Action Plan (NRAP), the NTC is working with the Australasian Railway Association (ARA), Rail Industry Safety and Standards Board (RISSB) and industry to develop a common set of operating rules and practices that reduce the need for bespoke training.
+Through the National Rail Action Plan (NRAP), the NTC is working with the Australasian Railway Association (ARA), Australian Rail Industry Standards Organisation (ARISO) and industry to develop a common set of operating rules and practices that reduce the need for bespoke training.

 The first four rules and five supporting actions identified for harmonisation relate to: